sven-olding/python-bookmarks-django-app/README.md

-# Example Django Blog Application
+# Example Django Bookmarks Application

 This application uses uv as a package manager